Advanced Hardwood Flooring Now Offering Bamboo Flooring

-According to the research team at the hardwood flooring contractor, Bamboo flooring is slowly gaining in popularity not only because of its beauty but because it is an environmental friendly option for homeowners.
+According to the research team at the bamboo flooring, Bamboo flooring is slowly gaining in popularity not only because of its beauty but because it is an environmental friendly option for homeowners.
 In fact, during the last couple of decades there’s been an increasing demand for ‘green’ products and bamboo is a natural choice for crafting and constructing green products which are eco-friendly.

 “We are extremely happy with the job done by Joe Palumbo and Advanced Flooring Inc. As a non-profit volunteer organization it was important to find someone who could fulfill our flooring needs and be very affordable at the same time.
 This is what Joe and his team offered us!
 I would highly recommend Advanced Flooring to anyone who is looking for new flooring.” - Dan Jordan, Chairman of the Board, St. James Fire Department, NY